yochaigal/cairn/wip/2e/setting-seeds.md

 ### People

-The most important aspect of a region are its _people_: their character, ambitions, and the resources that tie them to this land.
+The most important aspect of a region is its _people_: their character, ambitions, and the resources that tie them to this land.
 Roll on the [Culture](#culture) and [Resources](#resources) tables, then note the results in your notebook.

 #### Culture

-Roll 2d20 and combine the results.
+Roll 1d20 for each column and combine the results.

 |         |               |                 |
 | ------- | ------------- | --------------- |